JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 When `position` has its default value of `static`, if you set `top`, `right`, `bottom`, and `left`, the `position: static` element responds to the document, not to its parent.
 Accordingly, statically positioned elements aren't influenced by `top`, `right`, `bottom`, and `left` values.

 In contrast, the `absolute` value positions an element relative to its first *positioned* ancestor element.
 Note the requirement of a *positioned* ancestor.
 This means the `absolute` element needs to have an ancestor element that also has a `position` property set.
-For instance, if the parent element has `position: relative`, then the `position: absolute` child element will have properties for `top`, `right`, `bottom`, `left` that refer to the parent element.
+For instance, if the parent element has `position: relative`, then the `position: absolute` child element will have properties for `top`, `right`, `bottom`, and `left` that refer to the parent element.

 ```css
 .section-wrapper {